davidmuraya/infobip-mail-http-api/README.md

 </html>
 ```

+---

 ## Notes

 - **Security:** Never hard-code sensitive information such as API keys in your scripts.
 Use environment variables or a configuration file for secure storage.
 - **Error Handling:** Implement error handling for production use to capture and log API failures.
 - **Attachments:** Ensure the file path and MIME type are correct for the attachment.

+---

 ## License

-This script is released under the MIT License.
+This repository is released under the MIT License.
 See the [LICENSE](LICENSE) file for details.

+---

 ## Support